Kristin E. Bonnie, Associate Professor of Psychology

 Greg's teaching interests include abnormal psychology, personality, and techniques of psychotherapy and psychological testing.
 His research has focused on body image and eating disorders, explanatory style and cross-cultural psychology.

-Suzanne M. Cox*, Professor of Psychology and Department Chair
+Suzanne M. Cox, Professor of Psychology (on sabbatical 2015-16 academic year)

 B.S., Michigan State University; M.A., Ph.D., University of Chicago

 Suzanne's teaching interests include life-span developmental psychology, child development, psychology of women, applied developmental psychology (e.g., pediatric psychology and developmental psychopathology), and research methods.
 Her research interests focus on parent-child relationships, and she is involved in a number of projects investigating emotional development (e.g., attachment) in infants and children.
-She is currently actively involved developing a community-based doula program for teen mothers in Beloit.
+Currently, she is actively involved developing a community-based doula program for teen mothers in Beloit.

 Alexis Grosofsky, Professor of Psychology